 Add Supplemental Content to your Store

-If your products are already well-listed and detailed, and you're not seeing great results, it may be time to think about implementing an additional content stream via a blog or YouTube channel or both.
+If your products are already well-listed and detailed, and you're not seeing great results, it may be time to think about implementing an additional content stream via a blog YouTube channel, or both.

 Although it's not for everyone, investing in a blog and/or making informational videos can translate to massive untapped traffic and revenue.
 We use these tactics all the time to gain a huge SEO advantage in search to outrank competitors.